-1.3 Overview of the Undertaking
+1.3 Overview of the Undertaking: Key Project Components

 The intent of the overview is to identify the key Project components, rather than provide a detailed description of the Project, which will follow under section 2.0.
 The Proponent shall briefly summarize the Project by presenting the major Project components, associated activities, scheduling details, timing of each phase of the Project and other key features, including a detailed map of all Project components.
 If development of the Project will follow a phased approach, information about the incremental and phased development of the Project, including the timing of each phase of the Project, shall be described.
-The key components of the undertaking shall include but not be limited to:
+The key components of the undertaking shall include, but not be limited to:

-- a) all mine open pits; - b) ore processing infrastructure, including conveyors, ore stockpiles, process plant, and ore concentrate load-out; - c) waste management infrastructure, including overburden stockpiles, waste rock stockpiles, and tailings management facility.
+- a) all mine open pits; - b) ore processing infrastructure, including conveyors, ore stockpiles, process plant, and ore concentrate load-out; - c) waste management infrastructure, including landfills, and recycling area; - d) stockpiles, including overburden stockpiles, waste rock stockpiles, and tailings management facility; - e) water management infrastructure proposed to collect contact and non-contact water, including dams, dikes, perimeter ditches, settlement ponds, and collection ponds; - f) supporting infrastructure, including access roads, workforce accommodations (cafeteria, bunkhouses), mine service area (garages, warehouses, dry house/change room), core storage building, freshwater pumping stations, an emulsion and exploration production plant and explosive storage, a crushing plant, transmission lines for local site distribution and telecommunication services; and

-- d) water management infrastructure proposed to collect contact and non-contact water, including dams, dikes, perimeter ditches, settlement ponds, and collection ponds; - e) supporting infrastructure, including access roads, workforce accommodations, a mine service area, freshwater pumping stations, an emulsion and exploration production plant and explosive storage, a crushing plant, transmission lines for local site distribution and telecommunication services; and - f) transportation corridors, including access roads and a railway corridor that includes a spur line to connect the mine site to the Quebec North Shore & Labrador Railway.
+- g) transportation corridors, including access roads and a railway corridor that includes a spur line to connect the mine site to the Quebec North Shore & Labrador Railway.